Nicklason/typescript-project/README.md

 You can also manually create a commit, just make sure that you are following the commit message convention.

 When making a commit you can get a warning.
 This warning is a result of one of the husky hooks exiting with an error.
 To see the error, see the output / click on the "Open git log" button.

+### Making releases

+Releases are made automatically and version changes are determined by commit messages - this is why it is important to use `npm run commit` when making commits.

+When new code is pushed to one of the release branches (`master`, `next`, `next-major`, `alpha`, `beta`) then the release action will be triggered and a new version will be made based on the commit messages.

+If the release action determines that a new version should be made, then it will update the version inside the `package.json` and `package-lock.json` files and make a new release on GitHub.

+This template can be configured to also publish modules with npm.

+For more information about automated releases, [see the documentation for semantic-release](https://github.com/semantic-release/semantic-release).

 ## Final notes